With Mother’s Day only weeks away, today’s Michaels Makers post is all about mothers.

 You can use ready made 3/4 inch leather strips, or you can make your own.

-To make your own, purchase the vegan leather belt kits from the leather aisle in Michaels.
+To make your own, purchase the vegetable tan leather belt kits from the leather aisle in Michaels.
 Be sure to use a coupon, because they can be a bit pricey.

 - Open the kit and remove the belt.
 Trim away the belt hardware that comes pre-installed in the belt and cut a strip of leather about 21 inches long.